TorrX

 A deeper setup routine

-A fair comparison should start with the job, not the brand names.
+A serious comparison should start with the job, not the brand names.
 Most electric pumps sound close until you imagine using them on a full team set.

 Read every product page for the same practical questions.
 Can it show current pressure?
 Can it work toward a target?
 Can it release air if the ball starts high?
 Is the needle protected?
-Does the page explain team use, or does it only talk about portability and accessories?
+Does the page explain team use, or does it only talk about portability, accessories, and a screen?

 For a step-by-step product view, keep the TorrX demo video nearby.
 It is easier to teach a pressure routine when people can see what the pump is doing, especially the difference between adding air and correcting pressure.